-As the school year begins, how their children access the internet becomes a hot topic in the minds of parents.
-Many parents are concerned about the possibility of their children accessing inappropriate web sites and some are concerned about the possible negative effect on children’s bodies from prolonged use of PC.
+As the school year begins, how their children access the Internet becomes a hot topic in the minds of parents.
+Many parents are concerned about the possibility of their children accessing inappropriate websites and some are concerned about the possible negative effect on children’s bodies from prolonged use of PC.

-There are also many studies available that discuss the potential negative aspects of prolonged PC use by children, suc as poor posture and eye strain.
+There are also many studies available that discuss the potential negative aspects of prolonged PC use by children, such as poor posture and eye strain.
 This only adds to the problem that parents have of deciding how much is too much when it comes to the computer.

-How much access to the internet is too much?
+How much access to the Internet is too much?
 I read a survey from a local school district that indicates what limits other parents are setting with their children.

 Of the parents who responded that they do not use content filtering, 37.1% said that there is no need for content filtering since the child is using the PC where there is a parental presence.
 37% said that they did not think about it because the entire family is using the same PC, and 26.6% responded that they trust their children.
 19.4% said that they do not feel the need for content filtering and 15.2% said that they were not aware of content filtering features.